-Currently playground features one double slide, climbing gazebo, and bars.
-Playground lacks ADA/accessible equipment and access; current equipment is narrow in age target.
-New playground equipment will feature additional play equipment including multi-generational play equipment; access to play features should be ADA and inclusive/accessible (e.g. supporting those with autism & other spectrum disorders).
-Smaller playground (pictured above on the right) will be completely replaced with multi-generational equipment and accessible features, as well.
+Playground equipment enhancement and replacement.
+Large playground (pic on upper left) features one double slide, climbing gazebo, and bars.
+This playground will remain unchanged, but will receive additonal playground enhancements, such as ADA ramps (see bottom right pic) and multi-generational equipment (see bottom left photo of bicycle).
+Access to play features should be inclusive/accessible (e.g. autism & other spectrum disorders.
+See bottom middle pic).
+Smaller playground (pic on upper right) to be replaced with multi-generational equipment (small children, youth, adult components) and accessible/inclusive features, as well.

 Improve quality of park experience for residents of all ages.
 Update equipment to include additional features, and broaden the age appeal of the equipment (multi-generational), address ADA, and include adult workout feature.
-Opportunities for public input will help determine types of amenities to be included.
+The park neighborhood will provide input to help determine types of amenities to be included.

-CITY PRIORITY: Expanding Community Recreation Access ADOPTED PLAN: PROSA Plan
+CITY PRIORITY: Expanding Community Recreation Access

+ADOPTED PLAN: PROSA Plan